KatherineWinter/good-neighbor/public/merits/archery-e.md

    Using a compound bow and arrows with a finger release, shoot a single round of ONE of the following BSA, NAA,or NFAA rounds:

 1. An NFAA field round of 14 targets and make a score of 70 points
-1. A BSA Scout field round of 14 targets and make a score of 90 points
 1. A Junior 900 round and make a score of 200 points
 1. A World Archery/USA Archery indoor\* round I and make a score of 90 points
 1. An NFAA indoor\* round and make a score of 60 points